mattmaynes2/aria/reports/research/05-ComputingDevices.md

 by 512MB of flash storage.

 The Zero provides a lot of room for flexibility with 40 available GPIO pins.
-The combination of the Zero's computing power and general IO makes it ideal for small spaces that need a lots of power.
+The combination of the Zero's computing power and general IO makes it ideal for small spaces that need a lot of power.

 ### Evaluation

-The Zero could be useful for programming devices in the system.
-However, while the Zero does offer a smaller physical footprint and more GPIO than the Arduino Uno, it does require more power to maintain operation.
+The Zero could be useful for programming devices in the system; however, while the Zero does offer a smaller physical footprint and more GPIO than the Arduino Uno, it does require more power to maintain operation.
 This extra power consumption does come with more performance which may be useful but likely unnecessary for the smart learning system.